fastmovingtarget/Portfolio/README.md

 I've done a lot of routing towards the various sub-pages, now there are nav bars within nav bars.
 I've also started the process of recording quick demo videos (and I've added the first into Home Page as a thumbnail for my BBSRecipe project)

 Next Step: Moar demo videos

+### Day 4 - 07/01/2025

+Why do people employ QA?
+The easiest way to find every bug in a program is to demo it without preparation.
+None of the bugs I found were actually that bad, and I did get a good amount of footage for the little videos that my brain is telling me will definitely be a good idea to have in my breakdown (hah) of my recipe app.
+I'm sure I'm not the only one, but I do find that kind of video editing draining, especially when I'm trying to consider how best to show off a feature and hey look it's recording and I suddenly can't type or spell.
+I know never to do maths when recording, but apparently the same applies to spelling Celsius.
+No actual code on portfolio site today, but hopefully I'll be able to get to integrating my vids tomorrow.

+Next Step: Finish demo videos, begin integrating with text feature explanation